 DIC serves as a safeguard for survivors, helping ensure that the death of a service-disabled veteran does not lead to financial devastation.
 In 2025, DIC begins at $1,653.07 per month, with modest adjustments for dependents.
 Since its creation in 1993, DIC has seen only minimal increases, leaving many surviving spouses struggling to maintain economic stability after their loved one passes.

-The Sharri Briley and Eric Edmundson Veterans Benefits Expansion Act (H.R.
-6047) would meaningfully improve both benefits.
-The bill increases SMC rates for categories R1, R2, and T, the levels reserved for veterans with the most catastrophic disabilities, and raises DIC by one additional percent annually for five years, on top of the standard cost-of-living adjustment.
+In mid-January, the House Veterans' Affairs Committee postponed a markup of an amended version of the Sharri Briley and Eric Edmundson Veterans Benefits Expansion Act (H.R.
+6047) that would significantly increase SMC rates for categories R1, R2, and T, as well as the monthly rate of DIC.
 These changes would represent the most significant improvements to survivor benefits and high-level SMC in decades.

 PVA Position: